 So there you have it, our brief primer on genuine leather watch straps and some ideas to get you thinking about your next (or your first) leather strap.

 Have we whetted your appetite for this versatile and stylish natural material?
 Maybe we’ve prompted you to dig out an old leather strap and try it on your latest wear?
-Or perhaps a lovely tan leather NATO or ZULU would breathe new life into an old diver or rarely worn chronograph?
+Or perhaps a lovely tan leather ZULU would breathe new life into an old diver or rarely worn chronograph?

 However you like to enjoy your watch collection, leather straps are stylish, timeless and ridiculously inexpensive for how much they can transform a watch’s personality.
 There’s never a wrong time to start, or add to, your collection.
 And get even more pleasure from your favourite watches.